Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 ***Note: This page is about current features and provides suggestions to improve the user experience of them.
 Please do not post your feature requests here!***

+#This page is deprecated.
+Please submit further ideas through Issues.

 ##Aspects
 We should get rid of ‘all aspects’ in the left menu and replace it with having litterly all aspects selected.
 Having no aspects selected should say: select one or more aspects from the left menu.
 Have a way to set default aspects.
 This stimulates sharing with a selection of common aspects instead of posting everything to ‘all aspects’.
 You could exclude your ‘work’ or ‘teachers’ aspect for example.